killbill/killbill-dwolla-demo/README.md

 This also assumes:

+* A Dwolla [Sandbox](https://developers.dwolla.com/guides/sandbox-setup/) account is created
+* An [application is created](https://developers.dwolla.com/guides/sandbox-setup/02-create-application.html) on the Dwolla account
 * Kill Bill is [already setup](http://docs.killbill.io/0.16/getting_started.html)
 * The default tenant (bob/lazar) has been created
 * The [Dwolla plugin](https://github.com/killbill/killbill-dwolla-plugin) is installed and configured